-Been injured in Brisbane or the Gold Coast, QLD, VIC or NSW & need a lawyer?
+Been injured in Brisbane the Gold Coast or QLD & need a lawyer?

 Or perhaps you’ve suffered just about any accident or injury in a public place, whilst visiting private, commercial or government premises in Brisbane, The Gold Coast or in Queensland, where do you start making a compensation claim?

 So how do you start a claim for a personal injury and what do you get paid for a claim?

 We’ve detailed more below, as well as the average compensation claim payouts in Queensland, but you’re welcome to contact us for a free claim assessment at anytime.

 There is no cost or obligation, even the call is free.